Pankaj0536/MACHINE-LEARNING-KITS/README.md

 # MACHINE-LEARING-KITS
-## In This Repo we will be learing ML works with Examples
+## In This Repo we will be learning ML works with Examples